aya-soghayyer/Mastering-JavaScript-in-20-Days/Day11.md

 C) `1`, `ReferenceError`, `ReferenceError`
 D) `1`, `ReferenceError`

-sol: D becuase the variable declearation happen in the other scope and var has an access the variable decleration , but not the same in variable that declared by let and const .
+sol: D because the variable declaration happens in the other scope and var has access to the variable declaration, but not the same in a variable that is declared by let and const.
 -------------------------------------------------------------------

 ### QUESTION #2: